karad/mr-tutorials-for-nreal-light/ImagesAndWords/README.md

-# Images and words (Image detection sample) - MR Tutorial for Nreal Light
+# Images and words (Sample of image detection) - MR Tutorial for Nreal Light

 ![Image of the completed version](Assets/ImagesAndWords.png)